Your WooCommerce order confirmation email isn’t just a simple receipt; it’s a powerful marketing opportunity!

 The Billing and Shipping addresses will show up automatically in the Customer Address section.

-Once you click on the section on the left side, You can hide the Billing or Shipping addresses.
+Once you click on the section on the left side, you can hide the Billing or Shipping addresses.
 You can also customize things like alignment, font family, line height, etc.

 Call-to-action (CTA) button